kracekumar/learnpythoninminutes/Learn Python In Minutes.md

 #### 9.3  Use case

-- `Dictionary` is used when representation is key, value pair like monthly sales, student marks stored subject wise.
+- `Dictionary` is used when representation is key, value pair like `monthly sales, student marks stored subject wise`.
-- `Dictionary` lookup is constant time.
+- `Dictionary` lookup takes constant time.

 #### 9.4 Summary